How To Hang Drop Cloth Curtains With Clips

 Curtain Ring Clips – What Color Or Size Do I Chose?

 Do your homework before you make your DIY drop cloth curtains.
-You’re going to need to choose a color or finish and the size of the clip to hang them from.
+You will need to choose a color or finish and the clip size to hang them from.
 There are many options to choose from, but here are some of the ones I like to help you decide on.

 What Size Curtain Rings Clips Should I Use?

 The curtain ring clip’s size will depend on the curtain rod that you choose or already have.
-You want to make sure that the rings are large enough to slide freely on the rod, so get them a little bigger than the ring.
+You want to ensure that the rings are large enough to slide freely on the rod, so get them a little bigger than the rod.

 What Style Should I Use To Hang Drop Cloth Curtains?

 How you style your DIY drop cloth curtain should be a reflection of your style.
-Do you lean more to the modern side, or do you love the farmhouse vibe?
-Here are a few simple examples to help you chose.
+Do you lean more toward the modern side or love the farmhouse vibe?
+Here are a few simple examples to help you choose.

 Should I make Pleats Or Not?
 If so, how?